 One thing we did accomplish…Rob was able to replace the anchor light.
 Oh, did I forget to mention that it got knocked off by a bridge on the Champlain Canal?
 Yup, think I did.

 We left City Island early, at 6:15 am, heading to Essex, CT, with a break in the trip at Branford, CT.
 We arrived in Branford at noon.

 Sunrise leaving City Island

-Rob was lucky enough to be a crew member on our friends Doug and Diane Desaulniers new 35′ Hunter sailboat, Reverie, when she was moved from Connecticut to Raritan Bay in New Jersey.
+Rob was lucky enough to be a crew member on our friends Doug and Diane Desaulniers new 35′ Hunter sailboat, Reverie, when she was moved from Connecticut to Raritan Bay in New Jersey a couple of years ago.
 They had stopped at Brewer’s Marina there, and liked it, so we decided to make that our stop.
 We were thrilled that we did, as it’s a lovely marina, and it was brutally hot, so their pool was delightful!
 Getting into the harbor is skinny and rocky, and there is a ton of activity on the water: recreational motor and sail boats approaching on several intersecting channels, along with paddle boards, kayaks, and even a swimming race!
 We arrived on a hot, sunny Saturday…enough said.
 Fortunately, the channels are extremely well marked, and it’s a beautiful harbor.